 The overview page shows the available exercises and your progress on completion of the programming tasks.
 You reach the overview page by selecting overview in the top right menu or if you login to the system via https://expert.ethz.ch.
-In the overview, you can see the course that you are enrolled in and your group assignment (A).
-For each exercise sheet (B) you can see the handout date and the due date (C).
+In the overview, you can see the course that you are enrolled in and your group assignment.
+For each exercise you can see the handout date and the due date.
 The due date is not strictly enforced by the system to allow exceptions (e.g., late hand-ins due to sickness).
-Per exercise sheet you see the links to the programming tasks (D).
+Per exercise sheet you see the links to the programming tasks.
 Clicking on a programming task link opens the programming environment.
 These are the same links that you find on the exercises sheets themselves.
-For each programming task, the overview page shows its submission status (E).
-The section Submission contains an overview of the different submission statuses.
+For each programming task, the overview page shows its submission status.
+Section Submission contains an overview of the different submission statuses.